MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ---
-title: File Integrity Monitoring with Microsoft Defender for Endpoint
+title: Enable file integrity monitoring
-description: Learn how to enable File Integrity Monitor when you collect data with Microsoft Defender for Endpoint.
+description: Learn how to enable file integrity monitoring when you collect data with Microsoft Defender for Endpoint.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to